dariadrozdova/rss-react-course-2025-q3/README.md

 ## [RS School React Course](https://rs.school/courses/reactjs): React Performance

-## CO2 Emissions Data Viewer
+## Environmental Emissions Dashboard

 ## About the project

-This is a React application for viewing and analyzing CO2 emissions data for countries around the world.
+This is a React application for viewing and analyzing greenhouse gas emissions and climate data for countries around the world.
 The project was created as a learning assignment to demonstrate skills in optimizing the performance of React applications when working with large volumes of data.

 ## Performance Analysis